What is a dead man's switch for people?

 Dead man's switches can be used in a wide range of industries and actively prevent accidents and ensure that help arrives at the scene of an accident immediately.
 They check whether a person is alert and able to act and, if not, trigger an alarm signal.
 This transforms the dead man's switch into an all-round effective emergency system for various work situations.

-Thanks to digitalization, you can quickly and effectively equip your lone workers with a mobile dead man's device without any investment costs.
-As an app, CALIMA transforms your employees' smartphones into a personal emergency signaling device that offers various emergency notification and detection options.
+Thanks to digitalization, you can quickly and effectively equip your lone workers with a mobile dead man's switch without any investment costs.
+As an app, CALIMA transforms your employees' smartphones into a personal emergency signal device that offers various emergency notification and detection options.